avariorss/stateful-scenes/README.md

 ### How updates happen (event-driven, efficient)
 The integration is **event-driven**, not polling:

-- It builds an index of **which scenes depend on which entities**.
+- It builds an index of **which scenes depend on which entities** (after applying any exclusion patterns).
-- Whenever any entity in a scene changes, only the scenes that reference that entity are re-evaluated.
+- Whenever an included entity changes, only the scenes that reference that entity are re-evaluated.
 - Evaluation is optimized using per-scene counters (so a single entity change is an O(1) update and “active?” can be decided quickly).

 ### Why there’s a “Settle Time”